plone/volto/docs/source/client/actions/aliases.md

 Use the `createAliasesMutation` function to get the mutation for adding aliases for many pages.

-:arg object data : It can have the following fields:
+:arg array data: It can have the following fields:
-  :arg object[] items: An array of objects with the following fields:
+  - items: An array of objects with the following fields:
-    :arg string path:
+    - path: string
-    :arg string redirect_to:
+    - redirect_to: string
-    :arg string [datetime]:
+    - [datetime]: string
 :hook: `useCreateAliases`
 ```